dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

   }
 ```

-To wait for a workflow to complete and retrieve its result, use `handle.getResult()`:
+To wait for a workflow to complete and retrieve its result, await `handle.getResult()`:

 ```javascript
 const handle = await ctxt.retrieveWorkflow(workflowIdentity)